mbyrne00/intellij-plugin-cypher/README.md

 It will use files with `.cyp` extension.
 Also Cypher language can be injected in any string (i.e. in Java).

 **WARNING:** Currently plugin is in early alpha.
-Bugs, crashes, incompatibilities may occur.
+Bugs, crashes and incompatibilities may occur.

-## Supported Jetbrains products
+# Supported Jetbrains products

 * IntelliJ IDEA - **tested**.
 * RubyMine